-- 1. Licensure rate of graduates: - At least eighty-five percent (85%) of students graduating in a given year will be at or above the national and Arkansas pass rate for Associate Degree Nursing Programs on the first National Council Licensure Exam (NCLEX-RN). - 2.
-Graduation rate: - At least seventy-five percent (75%) of students entering the NWACC Nursing Program in a given year will graduate from the program within 150% of the normal time to complete the program. - 3.
+- 1. Licensure rate of graduates: - At least eighty-five percent (85%) of students graduating each year will be at orabove the national and Arkansas pass rate for Associate Degree Nursing Programs on the first National Council Licensure Exam (NCLEX-RN). - 2.
+Graduation rate: - At least seventy-five percent (75%) of students entering the NWACC Nursing Program each year will complete the program within the normal scheduled time to complete the program. - 3.
 Graduate satisfaction: - Seventy-five percent (75%) of graduates will evaluate their preparation to practice nursing in positive terms, twelve months after attaining licensure. - 4.
-Employer satisfaction with graduates: - Seventy-five percent (75%) of employers will rate the nursing practice of graduates as average or excellent. - 5.
+Employer satisfaction with graduates: - Seventy-five percent (75%) of employers will rate the nursing practice of graduate as average or excellent. - 5.
 Employment of graduates: - Eighty-five percent (85%) of graduates will be employed within six months of program completion.